Here is a list of commonly asked questions. Do not hesitate to contact us for further information.

 Time Needed to Complete the PCBS Program

-There are three resident sessions, six assignments, and one management report that are completed within an elapsed time of two years and two weeks.
-While each student is different, it takes an average of 25-30 hours to complete a paper and approximately 100 hours to complete the management report, or 15 to 20 hours per month.
+There are three resident sessions, five assignments, and one management report that are completed within an elapsed time of two years and two weeks.
+While each student is different, it takes an average of 25-30 hours to complete a paper and approximately 100 hours to complete the management report or 15 to 20 hours per month.

 CLICK HERE for program fees